ros-navigation/navigation2/nav2_map_server/README.md

 In addition, there is now new "load_map/load_map_3d" and "save_map/save_map_3d" services which can be used to dynamically load and save a map.

-#### Architecture
+### Architecture

 In contrast to the ROS1 navigation map server, the nav2 map server will support a variety of map types, and thus some aspects of the original code have been refactored to support this new extensible framework.

 #### Extensible Framework

-The Nav2 Map Server, leverages *template metaprogramming* to enable handling of new map-types via *template specializations*.
-This provides switching between different server types via specifying map-type as template parameter.
-Thus all specializations of map-server share the same `LifecycleNode` structure, while giving to user a complete  access to the design.
+The Nav2 Map Server, leverages *template metaprogramming* to enable handling of new map types via *template specializations*.
+This provides switching between different server types via specifying map type as template parameter.
+Thus all specializations of map server share the same `LifecycleNode` structure, while giving to user a complete  access to the design.
 This approach includes integration of a map I/O system which is responsible for basic operations with any type of map, and server parts for handling services, messages etc. with these maps.
-It allows to have an isolated per each map-type implementations of the complete map handling system.
+It allows to have an isolated per each map type implementations of the complete map handling system.

 Demonstration of *template metaprogramming* and *specializations*: